-The expansion tank, figure 179, is mounted on the back of the enclosure and acts as a pressure source and buffer for the Verometer.
+The expansion tank, figure 207, is mounted on the back of the enclosure and acts as a pressure source and buffer for the Verometer.
 As the Verometer is filled or emptied, blanket gas flows into or out of the expansion tank as required.
 Because of the relatively large difference in the volumes of the Verometer and the expansion tank, the fluctuation in operating pressure within this system is minimal.

-Mounted on the expansion tank are: a relief valve, preset to 85 psi (5.86 Bar); a pressure gauge, a vent valve; and an expansion tank isolation valve.
-The connection on the bottom of the tank, valve V14, is used to connect the expansion tank to the bypass loop.
+Mounted on the expansion tank are: a relief valve, preset to 85 psi (5.86 Bar); an overflow protector/low pressure relief assembly mounted to valve (V6 with a silver knob); a vent valve (V5 with a green knob), a pressurizing valve (V4 with a gold knob); and an expansion tank drain valve (V14 with a silver knob), on the bottom of the tank.

+Valve V4 is normally closed, but is opened to charge the expansion tank with gas as required during system start up or purge process.
+Additionally, valve V5 is normally closed, but is opened to vent the gas from the expansion tank for maintenance.
 Valve V14 is normally closed, but can be opened as an optional step in the forward purge process to purge any liquid from the expansion tank that may have accumulated, and place it back into the bulk storage tank.